Paris Peace Accords: Negotiations and the Nixon campaign

-Nixon government
+Nixon administration

-After winning the 1968 presidential election, Richard Nixon became president of the U.S. in January 1969.
-He then replaced U.S. ambassador Harriman with Henry Cabot Lodge Jr., who was later replaced by David Bruce.
+After winning the 1968 presidential election, Richard Nixon became president of the US in January 1969.
+He then replaced US ambassador Harriman with Henry Cabot Lodge Jr., who was later replaced by David Bruce.
 Also that year, the NLF set up a Provisional Revolutionary Government (PRG) to gain government status at the talks.
 However, the primary negotiations that led to the agreement did not occur at the Peace Conference at all but were carried out during secret negotiations between Kissinger and Lê Đức Thọ, which began on August 4, 1969.

-North Vietnam insisted for three years that the agreement could not be concluded unless the United States agreed to remove South Vietnamese President Nguyễn Văn Thiệu from power and replace him with someone more acceptable to Hanoi.
+North Vietnam insisted for three years that the agreement could not be concluded unless the United States agreed to remove South Vietnamese President Thiệu from power and replace him with someone more acceptable to Hanoi.
 Nixon and Kissinger were unwilling to sign an agreement to overthrow a government the NLF had failed to overthrow by force of arms, though the extent of North Vietnamese demands is contested.
 Historian Marilyn B. Young, contends that the contents of Hanoi's proposal were systematically distorted from their original plea to permit Thiệu's replacement, to what Kissinger propagated as a demand for his overthrow.